krishnak22/test-drive-NCS/aws-eks-setup/step12.5/ncs-cr.md

 `kubectl apply -f ncs-cr.yaml`{{exec}}

-**Generally it takes 16 - 18 mon to get into running state, to check teh status run the following command.**
+**Generally it takes 16 - 18 min to get into running state, to check the status run the following command.**

 `kubectl get ncscluster $NCS_CLUSTER_NAME -n ncs-system -o wide`{{exec}}

-**If it takes more than 18 min, check teh logs by running the following command.**
+**If it takes more than 18 min, check the logs by running the following command.**

 `kubectl logs -f -n ncs-cluster-operator-system ncs-cluster-operator-controller-manager-0`{{exec}}